Bruce Springsteen: 1975–1983: Born to Run and breakthrough success

 By the late 1970s, Springsteen earned a reputation as a songwriter whose material could provide hits for other bands.
 Manfred Mann's Earth Band had achieved a U.S. No. 1 pop hit with a heavily rearranged version of Greetings' "Blinded by the Light" in early 1977.
 Patti Smith reached No. 13 with her version of Springsteen's unreleased "Because the Night" with revised lyrics by Smith in 1978.
 The Pointer Sisters hit No. 2 in 1979 with Springsteen's then unreleased "Fire".
-Between 1976 and 1978, Springsteen provided four compositions to Southside Johnny & the Asbury Jukes, including "The Fever" and "Hearts of Stone", and collaborated on four more with Steven Van Zandt, producer of their first three albums.
+Between 1976 and 1978, Springsteen provided four compositions to Southside Johnny and the Asbury Jukes, including "The Fever" and "Hearts of Stone", and collaborated on four more with Steven Van Zandt, producer of their first three albums.
 In September 1979, Springsteen and the E Street Band joined the Musicians United for Safe Energy anti-nuclear power collective at Madison Square Garden for two nights, playing an abbreviated set while premiering two songs from his upcoming album.
 The subsequent No Nukes live album, as well as the following summer's No Nukes documentary film, represented the first official recordings and footage of Springsteen's fabled live act and Springsteen's first tentative dip into political involvement.

-Springsteen continued to focus on working class life with the 20-song double album The River in 1980, which included an intentionally paradoxical range of material from good time party rockers to emotionally intense ballads, and finally yielded his first hit top ten single as a performer, "Hungry Heart".
-The album sold well, becoming his first No. 1 on the Billboard Pop Albums chart.

-The River was released in 1982 followed by the stark solo acoustic Nebraska.
-According to the Dave Marsh's biographies, Springsteen was depressed when he wrote this material, resulting in a brutal depiction of American life.
-While Nebraska did not sell as well as Springsteen's three previous albums, it garnered widespread critical praise, including being named "Album of the Year" by Rolling Stone magazine's critics, and influenced later works by other major artists.
+The recording sessions for Springsteen's fifth album, The River, lasted 18 months.
+The 20-track double album was an attempt at capturing the energy and feel of the E Street Band playing live on stage and featured a mix of party songs and introspective ballads.
+Released in October 1980, The River became Springsteen's biggest and fastest-selling album yet, topping the U.S. Billboard chart.
+The single "Hungry Heart" became his first top ten single as a performer, reaching number five, while "Fade Away" reached No. 20.

+Several songs on The River foreshadowed the direction of Springsteen's next record, the minimalist, folk-inspired solo effort Nebraska, released in September 1982.
+Springsteen recorded the songs on the album as demo recordings at his home in Colts Neck, New Jersey, intending to re-record them with the E Street Band, but after poor test sessions he decided to release the recordings as is.
+The album chronicled dark hardships felt by everyday blue-collar workers, as well as bleak tales of criminals, cops, and gang wars.
+Nebraska sold minimally compared to Springsteen's three previous albums, but reached No. 3 on the Billboard chart.
+Nevertheless, it surprised critics, who praised it as a brave artistic statement.